udacity/ud120-projects/final_project/README.md

 Chose to remove everything where more then 60% 0 or NaN data points, where a 0 does not make sense.
 Which is the case for POI.

-2. Using SelectKBest To select the top features
+2 Using SelectKBest To select the top features

 ![Chart](./SelecktKBest_features.png "Best features")

 Conclusion: I will use SelectKBest as part of the pipline and will include all features where the data has mare than 60% 0/NaN values.

-## 2.
+## 2. Remove Outliers
 ```
 ### Task 2: Remove outliers
 ```